 DISCUSSION

-The results revealed the presence of group-wise differences indicating that the location of the marginal finish line influenced the tensile bond strength, marginal adaption, and nanoleakage; therefore, our hypothesis was rejected.
+The results revealed the presence of group-wise differences indicating that the location of the marginal finish line and material of the crown influenced the tensile bond strength, marginal adaption, and nanoleakage; therefore, our hypothesis was rejected.

 The results of the tensile bond strength test indicated that the groups with enamel finish line had better performance, followed in order by those with dentin and resin composite.
 This phenomenon may be related to the hybridization process involving a network of cross-links [copolymerization] between monomers and those with the hydroxyapatite within the dental structure [8].

-The self-adhesive cements comprise acid monomers, such as carboxylic acid and hydroxyethyl methacrylate (HEMA), which through partial etching of the smear layer surface create micromechanical retentions [15].
-In addition, there are other monomers, such as phosphate ester, that mediate chemical bonding with the hydroxyapatite, which remains in the dental tissue after partial removal of the smear layer [6].
+The self-adhesive cements comprise acid monomers, such as carboxylic acid and hydroxyethyl methacrylate (HEMA), which create micromechanical retentions through partial etching of the smear layer surface [15].
+In addition, there are other monomers, such as phosphate ester, that mediate chemical bonding with the hydroxyapatite, which remains in the dental tissue [6].
 Therefore, the bonding process of these materials is more chemical than mechanical [16].
-Due to the effect of partial etching and higher viscosity presented by the self-adhesive cement versus that of the conventional cements, it is more difficult for the monomers to penetrate the tubules [15].
+Due to the effect of partial etching and higher viscosity presented by the self-adhesive cement than conventional cements, it is more difficult to the monomers penetration in the tubules; because the material counts in addition to the chemical adhesion with the dental structure, with a mechanical retention with the TAGs, promoting a greater bond strength [15].
 However, a report has indicated that the treatment of the enamel's surface with phosphoric acid at 37% prior to the application of self-adhesive cement increased the strength of adhesion [16].
+Since the etching of phosphoric acid in dentin would cause the total removal of the smear layer, which would be something to avoid, since the monomer 10-MDP binds to the dental structure through hydroxyapatite [16].

 The diffuse orientation of the enamel's prisms presents difficulty in terms of etching and penetration of the substrate for the self-adhesive cement monomers [17].
 Surface etching with phosphoric acid at 37% improves the topography, and changes the superficial tension of the surface; therefore, the cement is attracted by capillarity to the pores of the enamel which facilitates mechanical retention in addition to chemical bonding [15].
-Moreover, the mineral content of the enamel [inorganic component [96% of weight] comprising calcium phosphate, fluorapatite, carbon apatite; water [3%]; organic matrix comprising protein matrix [1%]], necessitate surface etching for adequate adhesion [14].
-Results of the tensile bond strength test in our study corroborate those of previous studies, indicating that this protocol increases the resistance of the adhesive interface for self-adhesive cement with enamel [15,16].
+Moreover, due to the mineral content, the enamel [inorganic component [96% of weight] comprising calcium phosphate, fluorapatite, carbon apatite; water [3%]; organic matrix comprising protein matrix [1%], needs surface etching for adequate adhesion [14].
+Results of the tensile bond strength test in this study corroborate with those of previous studies, indicating that the enamel selective conditioning protocol increases the resistance of the adhesive interface for self-adhesive cement with enamel [15,16].

 In contrast, the complex composition of dentin [inorganic component comprising intertubular dentin [50% of total composition]; organic matrix comprising collagen, phosphorus, and glycosaminoglycans (30%); water (20%) presents an ongoing challenge for the use of self-adhesive cements [6].
 The acid monomers of the self-adhesive cement enable etching of the smear layer and produce microretentions of 2-m size [14,15].
 In addition, removal of the partial smear layer is an advantage, due to the presence of a greater amount of hydroxyapatite in the collagen network, which leads to an increased number of bonds between the monomers, and consequently, an increase in the bond strength of the interface [15].

-A study investigating the retention of three different resin cements reported values of 2.9 - 3.9 MPa, similar to those of the tensile bond strength in the present study using similar methodology; the discrepancy between our results and those of other studies could be due to differences in the methodology and composition of materials used [14].
+A study investigating the retention of three different resin cements reported values of 2.9 - 3.9 Pa, similar to those of the tensile bond strength in the present study using similar methodology; the discrepancy between our results and those of other studies could be due to differences in the methodology and composition of materials used [14].